Begin a Career with a Physics Degree!

 Launch your journey to a professional, STEM career!
-Physics degrees lead to careers as astronomers, meteorologists, solar energy developers, atmospheric scientists and more.
+A Physics degree can lead to careers as astronomers, meteorologists, solar energy developers, atmospheric scientists and more.
 Our Physics (AS) degree strengthens your foundational understanding of the sciences while fulfilling the general education requirements needed to enter your STEM program of study at a four-year Oregon public university.
 Complete your two-year degree at Southwestern and enter as a junior in the physics programs at: Oregon State University, University of Oregon or Portland State University.
 Study foundational concepts and mathematical models important to the understanding of matter and energy.
 Become comfortable testing hypothesis in a laboratory or the field and communicating your findings via written, spoken, and visual representations.
-Speak with an advisor for specific transfer requirements and take the next step toward reaching your goals!
+Speak with an advisor for specific transfer requirements and take the next step toward reaching a Physics degree!

 Partner with NASA and other national research organizations